Jessie Broughton: Stage career

 In 1903 she was engaged by the theatre manager George Edwardes to appear at the Apollo Theatre in London's West End.
 Her first role there was in the musical The Girl from Kays in 1903, subsequently appearing at the same theatre in Madame Sherry.
 In 1904 she appeared again at the Apollo in the small role of Irma in Véronique.
 During the 1905–6 season she performed as a solo vocalist at the Empire Theatre.
-In 1908 she appeared as Zara in Havana at the Gaiety TheatreW.
-Macqueen-Pope, Gaiety Theatre of Enchantment, W.H.Allen & Co., Ltd., London, 1949, p.
-418 and, in the same year, she appeared as Friedrike in A Waltz Dream at the Hicks Theatre, touring with this production in 1909.
+In 1908 she appeared as Zara in Havana at the Gaiety Theatre and, in the same year, she appeared as Friedrike in A Waltz Dream at the Hicks Theatre, touring with this production in 1909.
 She visited America in 1910 as well as appearing in music halls.
 She also made appearances at Daly's Theatre.

 In 1910, Broughton married the tenor and violinist Dennis Creedon.
 Between 1911 and 1915, she continued to appear at the principal variety houses.
 During the next twenty years or so, the couple toured and performed in the UK, US, Africa and Australia.